Constipation

 Gastroesophageal Reflux Disease (GERD)

-Gastroesophageal Reflux Disease GERD is a condition where stomach acid frequently flows back into the esophagus, the tube connecting the stomach to the mouth.
-It is commonly referred to as acid reflux.
+Gastroesophageal Reflux Disease (GERD) is a condition in which stomach acid frequently flows back into the esophagus—the tube that connects the mouth to the stomach.
+This condition is commonly known as acid reflux.

-• A burning feeling in the chest, commonly known as heartburn.
-This sensation often occurs after meals and may worsen at night or when lying down.
+• A burning sensation in the chest (heartburn), often occurring after meals and worsening at night or when lying down

 • Regurgitation of food or sour liquid into the throat